lowRISC/opentitan/hw/top_darjeeling/doc/design/README.md

 ## Top Level vs Chip Targets

 It should first be **NOTED** that there is some subtlety on the notion of hierarchy within the top level.
-There is netlist automation to create the module `top_earlgrey` as indicated in sections of this specification that follow.
+There is netlist automation to create the module `top_darjeeling` as indicated in sections of this specification that follow.
 **On top** of that module, hierarchically in the repo, are chip level instantiation targets directed towards a particular use case.
-This includes `chip_earlgrey_cw310` for use in FPGA, and `chip_earlgrey_asic` for use (eventually) in a silicon implementation.
+This includes `chip_darjeeling_cw310` for use in FPGA, and `chip_darjeeling_asic` for use (eventually) in a silicon implementation.
 These chip level targets will include the actual pads as needed by the target platform.
 At the time of this writing the two are not in perfect synchronization, but the intention will be for them to be as identical as possible.
 Where appropriate, including the block diagram below, notes will be provided where the hierarchy subtleties are explained.